javaguirre/comment/README.md

 ## Installation
 Until package is published to apm, clone this repo in your atom package folder.
-By default: ```~/.atom/packages``` or clone the repo whereever end symlink from package folder
+By default: ```~/.atom/packages``` or clone the repo whereever and symlink from package folder:
 ```ln -s /path/to/repository/folder comment```

 ## Usage